energy-storage-analysis/LDES-Survey/README.md

 ## Generating the dataset and figures

 In general, Python scripts are meant to be run in their respective folders in a linux shell (i.e. `cd` into their directory).
 This can be accomplished on windows by installing Git Bash.
 The `run_all.sh` script in the top folder of the repository is a main script that runs various other shell and Python scripts to form the final dataset and generate the final analysis.
 This main script also serves as a high level overview of the data flow used in this work, and which folders or sub shell scripts to examine for further information about a specific portion of the process.

+For the final figures, the Inkscape command line tool is used to convert the svg files into tiff.
+Inkscape must be installed and (on Windows) the the folder that `inkscape.exe` is in must be added to the PATH (as shown [here](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/)).